-24th Place is one of four available nursing homes in Norman, Oklahoma.
-This facility received an overall grade of F. Norman received a city grade of C, so there are other options in the city worth considering.
-Surprisingly, this nursing home actually received one decent category grade for inspections, which you can read more about below.
+24th Place is one of just a few facilities located in Norman, Oklahoma.
+We gave this facility an overall grade of F. Norman received a city grade of B-, so there are other options in the city worth considering.
+More information on this nursing home's category grades may be found below.
+Its best category is nursing, which is discussed in the next section.

 24th Place